microsoft/jacdac/services/rolemanager.md

     identifier: 0x1e4b7e66

-Assign roles to services on the JACDAC bus.
+Assign roles to services on the Jacdac bus.

 Internally, the role manager stores a mapping from from `(device_id, service_idx)` to role name.
 Users refer to services by using role names (eg., they instantiate an accelerometer client with a given role name).